AdobeDocs/campaign-standard.en/help/api/using/privacy-management.md

 * Retrieve a privacy data file,
 * Manage a profile's CCPA opt-out status.

 The privacy API endpoint is **/privacy/privacyTool**.
 PrivacyTool resource description and associated filters are available in the resource metadata.
-See [Metadata Mechanism](#metadata-mechanism).
+See [Metadata Mechanism](../../api/using/metadata-mechanism.md).

 CCPA opt-out is managed using the **ccpaOptOut** profile attribute.

 For more on Adobe Campaign Standard and privacy compliance, refer to the [dedicated documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html).

-## Creating a privacy request
+## Creating a privacy request {#creating-a-privacy-request}

 >[!CAUTION]
 >